enricopisoni/SHERPA-city/README.md

 ## NO2 Atlas workflow
 The script 'NO2_atlas_workflow.R' coordinates the whole process.
 First it sets the directory where it is located as working directory.
 Then the following steps are done for each city in the city_list.txt file:
-1) Looking up which OTM shape files are needed to construct a shape file of the domain and producue the shape file.
+1) Looking up which OTM shape files are needed to construct a shape file of the domain and produce the shape file.
 By default the city centre (defined in city.df) is taken as the centre of a 20x20 km square.
 If the lon.min, lon.max, lat.min, and lat.max variables are avaliable in city.df these are taken as domain boundaries.
 All results of a city are in a subfolder <cityname>/
 2) Add a column with the zone to the network shp.
 A zone shape file has to be availalble in a sub-folder <cityname>/zones_<city_name>.
 The format of this file is strictly defined:
 - projection WGS84, 3 fields, id (int), name (string), descr (string)
 - non overlapping polygons named bigLEZ and smallLEZ (for the Atlas)